kriserickson/aging-coder/src/posts/2025-06-14-experiments-in-supervised-learning-part-2.md

 {% endhighlight %}

-This code simply grabs all the JSON files in the data/labels directory and all the HTML files in the data/html\_pages directory.
-It loads the HTML for each page and the JSON file (which has the ingredients, directions and title that users had previous extracted from the recipe).
+This code simply grabs and loads into memory all the JSON files (which has the ingredients, directions and title that users had previous extracted from the recipe) in the data/labels directory and all the HTML files (which obviously contain the recipe as posted to the web) in the data/html\_pages directory.

-The function parse_html uses [Beautiful Soup](https://pypi.org/project/beautifulsoup4/) to extract a dictionary of the relevant elements of the html page (the text, parent tag, and depth). which we then pass (using only the text portion to label_element to get the label for the block.
+The function parse\_html uses [Beautiful Soup](https://pypi.org/project/beautifulsoup4/) to extract a dictionary of the relevant elements of the html page (the text, parent tag, and depth). which we then pass (using only the text portion) to label_element to get the label for the block.

 {% highlight python %}
 def label_element(text: str, label_data: Dict[str, Any]) -> str: